 An Introduction to Assessing Children & Young People with Visual Impairment

-This course will look at the different standardised and non-standardised tests that are used to assess the functional vision of children and young people.
-Assessments of near, distance, colour and contrast vision will be discussed in some detail.
+This course looked at the different standardised and non-standardised tests that are used to assess the functional vision of children and young people.
+Assessments of near, distance, colour and contrast vision were discussed in some detail.

-Some time will also be spent looking at the Developmental Journal and the Oregon Project, tools that are used to assess and plot the development of very young children with a visual impairment.
+Some time was spent looking at the Developmental Journal and the Oregon Project, tools that are used to assess and plot the development of very young children with a visual impairment.

-There will also be a short session on how children and young people in Scotland access SQA assessments; with a focus on the role of the Teacher of the Visually Impaired, within this process.
+There was a short session on how children and young people in Scotland access SQA assessments; with a focus on the role of the Teacher of the Visually Impaired, within this process.

 QTVIs, Habilitation Specialists, Habilitation Assistants, Teachers (mainstream and specialist), educational psychologists, support staff, parents/carers.

-This course provides an ideal introduction to assessment for anyone who is new to the field of visual impairment.
+This course provided an ideal introduction to assessment for anyone new to the field of visual impairment.